center-for-threat-informed-defense/adversary_emulation_library/ocean_lotus/Emulation_Plan/OceanLotus_Scenario.md

        │ ╰─┼╯ │  Amazon EC2
        └───┴──┘  macOS Catalina 10.15.7
    ```
    Leave this window open and move to the side.
-We will not need to referene this window for the rest of the operation but do need to leave it open until we are finished with the macOS portion.
+We will not need to reference this window for the rest of the operation but do need to leave it open until we are finished with the macOS portion.
 1. :arrow_right: Navigate to the **fourth**, and last open terminal window on your local machine.
-1. Copy/Paste the following command to connect over VNC for a GUI intereface for the macOS machine in AWS.
+1. Copy/Paste the following command to connect over VNC for a GUI interface for the macOS machine in AWS.
    ```
    open vnc://localhost:5900
    ```
-   A window should appear asking for Screen Sharing privillages to sin into "localhost".
+   A window should appear asking for Screen Sharing privileges to sign into "localhost".
    This terminal window can be closed or terminated after the command is run.
 1. Enter the Hope Potter's credentials
    Username